 Introduction

-The future, it is now universally acknowledged, is urban and urban spaces are the locus of societal, economic, and environmental processes that affect sustainability.
+The future, it is now universally acknowledged, is urban and urban spaces are the locus of societal, economic, and environmental processes that affect sustainability (Ref?).
 Considering the growth of cities in all respects, sustainable development in cities require adequate urban planning.
 The figure of cities with annual growth rates lower than 1 (one) per cent has been doubled from 129 cities, over the period from 1970-1990, to 264 cities during 1990-2014 (United Nations, 2014).
 By 2018, more than 55 per cent of people around the world lived in cities; by 2050, this will grow to the two-third.
 The United Nations (UN), ranked urbanization as one of the four “demographic mega-trends” (UNDESA, 2019), in addition to population increase, advancing age, and worldwide migration.

 Cities are the economic engines for any country including India, since they push and drive economic growth.
 In India, 31 per cent of current population resides in cities, contributing 63 per cent to Indian Gross Domestic Product (Census, 2011).
 With rapid growth in urbanisation, cities are anticipated to host 40 per cent of Indian population and will account for 75 per cent of country’s GDP by 2030.
 This necessitates construction and improvement of physical infrastructure, strengthening of institutions and that of social and economic infrastructure at large scale.
 The growth and progress in the said domains are critical for improving the quality of life (QoL) and drawing business to the cities (GOI, MoUD, 2015).